DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/MGS Variables/Variables (MGS).md

 ## Enums

-Some action variables will be of a generic [[MGS Natlang]] type (such as [[String]]) but the action itself will only be satisfied by a value from a limited set of words.
+Some action variables will be of a generic [[MGS Natlang]] type (such as [[string]]) but the action itself will only be satisfied by a value from a limited set of words.
 In such cases, invalid values are reported by the MGE encoder.

 See: [[Enums]]